 If you are an undergraduate student in good academic standing at any community college or university, you are eligible to take courses for credit from Arizona State University as a visiting university student.
 Students who already have a bachelor’s degree or are looking to enroll in ASU courses at the graduate level are welcome to apply as a graduate nondegree-seeking applicant.

 If you are an undergraduate degree-seeking student who previously attended ASU but who has not been enrolled at ASU for up to seven consecutive fall or spring semesters, you may be eligible to return through Quick Re-entry.
 You do not need to submit a new application or application fee.
 See undergraduate readmission for further information.

-View summer general undergraduate and graduate tuition and fees.
+Visit summer general undergraduate and graduate tuition and fees.

 Need financial aid to attend summer sessions?
 Eligible continuing and new students are considered for summer financial assistance after completing the summer financial aid process.

-The summer sessions credit load limit is seven semester hours for each six-week session, nine semester hours for the eight-week session, and may not exceed a total of 14 semester hours for any combination of sessions.
 Requests in excess of seven credit hours per summer session must be approved by the college of your major.
 Please speak with your college for more information on obtaining an overload petition.